 The goal of treatment is to relieve symptoms.

-Lifestyle changes can help in some cases of IBS.
+In some cases of IBS, lifestyle changes can help.
 For example, regular exercise and improved sleep habits may reduce anxiety and help relieve bowel symptoms.

 The following changes may help:

-Talk with your doctor before taking over-the-counter medications.
+Talk with your provider before taking over-the-counter medicines.

-IBS does not cause permanent harm to the intestines, and it does not lead to a serious disease, such as cancer.
+IBS does not cause permanent harm to the intestines.
+Also, it does not lead to a serious disease, such as cancer.